-This number is sadly set to rise and it’s predicted will surpass one million within the next couple of years.
-So, it’s important for individuals to be aware of how they can proactively reduce their chances of developing symptoms, what the early signs are, and – for employers – how they can support their teams if they or a loved one are diagnosed.
+This number is sadly set to rise, so it’s important for individuals to be aware of how they can proactively reduce their chances of developing symptoms, what the early signs are, and – for employers – how they can support their teams if they or a loved one are diagnosed.

 While it’s not yet possible to guarantee you won’t get dementia, there are certain risk factors which have been linked to the condition, including smoking, obesity, diabetes and high blood pressure.
 Hearing loss, untreated depression, a sedentary lifestyle, and loneliness can also contribute to the likelihood of developing dementia later on in life.